apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Values

-Introduction: Returns the values at the given points in the raster.
+Introduction: Returns the values at the given points or grid coordinates in the raster.
 If no band number is specified it defaults to 1.

-RS_Values is similar to RS_Value but operates on an array of points.
+RS_Values is similar to RS_Value but operates on an array of points or grid coordinates.
 RS_Values can be significantly faster since a raster only has to be loaded once for several points.

 Format: